geohot/ztop/README.md

 * Keyboard backlight -- 2 stupid watts, leave it off

 Looking into other things.
-Is there any way to get the CPU below 4?
+* Is there any way to get the CPU below 4?
-What are the other 3 in the laptop?
+* What are the other 3 watts in the laptop I can't remove?

 ## Usage